HARDWICK HISTORICAL SOCIETY COLLECTIONS

-The Hardwick Historical Society holds a collection of historical records, images, newspapers, government publications, maps, and ephemera.
+The Hardwick Historical Society holds a collection of historical records, images, newspapers, government publications, and ephemera.
 Each collection documents the history of the town, the village, the schools, the businesses, and the people.

 Annual reports hold official reports issued by the Town of Hardwick from 1898 to the present.
 It holds annual reports for the incorporated Village of Hardwick (1891-1989) from 1927-1987.
 Finally, it holds some annual reports from Hazen Union School District and the Hardwick Elementary School District.
 We don’t yet have an inventory of the annual reports, but it will appear soon.

 Bound volumes represents several types of collected information.

 - Our book collection contain published works by local authors, published works describing Hardwick people and businesses, published works used by the local schools and prominent citizens.
 Bound manuscripts includes a substantial number of 19th century financial records.
 To view the inventory of the books and bound manuscripts, click here.

 2. As early as 1870, people from Quebec made their way into the Hardwick area, but they came in large numbers shortly after World War I. The children and grandchildren of the settlers collected their stories and celebrated their culture at the French Heritage Festival every year between about 1980 and 2000.
 The organizing committees created notebooks celebrating individual families.
 To see an inventory of our holdings of the notebooks and a few other published items about the French-Canadian experience in the area, click here.